WEST HAM UNITED

 James Crabtree formerly of Aston Villa made his Plymouth debut.
 He had not met his teammates before travelling down from Birmingham and his arrival in Canning Town on the day of his first match.
 In the event he was overshadowed by his full-back partner A. Clark who proved the best player on the field.

-A fine day and a pitch in good condition.
-A well contested fair game without the foul play that often goes with a slippery field.
-Argyle were without their celebrated 'goalie' Robinson.
+A fine day in east London with the pitch in good condition which resulted in a well contested fair game without the foul play that often goes with a slippery field.
+Argyle was without their celebrated 'goalie' Robinson.
 Winterhalder and Leech were also missing.
 Kirby delighted the huge crowd by scoring first after 25 minutes play.
 The goal was a little lucky for the ball hit a post before going in.

 READING